We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Purple Carrot is a vegan meal delivery service that focuses on using mostly seasonal, non-genetically modified organism (non-GMO), organic produce.

-However, some items, such as nuts, beans, and tofu, are not organic.
-Furthermore, organic produce may sometimes be limited due to sourcing constraints.
+Some items, such as nuts, beans, and tofu, are not organic.
+Organic produce may also sometimes be limited due to sourcing constraints.

 Purple Carrot uses eco-friendly packaging and includes recycling instructions on the company’s website.